kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 The `Path` attribute indicates a URL path that must exist in the requested URL in order to send the Cookie.
 For example, if `Path=/docs` is set, `/docs`, `/docs/Web/`, `/docs/Web/HTTP` are all matched.

 The `SameSite` attribute lets servers require that a cookie shouldn't be sent with cross-origin requests.
 It takes three possible values: `Strict`, `Lax`, and `None`.
 With `Strict`, the cookie is sent only to the same site as the one that originated it.
-In user terms, the cookie will only be sent if the site for the cookie matches the site currently shown in the browser's URL bar. `Lax` is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link. **This is the default behavior if the `SameSite` attribute is not specified.** `None` has no restrictions on cross-site requests, but requires that the `Secure` attribute must be used: `SameSite=None; Secure`.
+In user terms, the cookie will only be sent if the site for the cookie matches the site currently shown in the browser's URL bar. **Even if you navigate from site A to site B, site B’s cookies won’t be sent on that navigation.** `Lax` is similar, with an exception for when the user navigates to a URL from an external site, such as by following a link *(top-level navigation)*.
+This is the default behavior if the `SameSite` attribute is not specified. `None` has no restrictions on cross-site requests, but requires that the `Secure` attribute must be used as `SameSite=None; Secure`.
+This is required for third-party cookies.

 > `SameSite=Lax` cookies are not sent:
 > - A site on another domain makes an AJAX/fetch request using JavaScript to your site won't include Lax (or Strict) cookies.
 > - If your site is embedded in an iframe on a site hosted on a different domain, your site won't receive any Lax (or Strict) cookies.
-> - An image on your website is linked to directly in the src attribute of an image from another site.
+> - If a third-party site loads your images, your Lax (or Strict) cookies are not sent with those image requests.

 ### Cross-Site Request Forgery (CSRF) attacks
 These attacks are possible because web browsers send authentication tokens automatically with every request to the server.
 It takes advantage of the user's previously authenticated session.
 An example of a CSRF attack: